Car Finance

 PCP is similar to leasing in that you pay an upfront fee, or part-exchange your car and then pay the rest over monthly payments.
 The difference here is that It’s a credit product, so once the deposit is paid the credit agreement can be signed off.

 You should take note that the APR rate advertised online can be different to what you actually pay.
-If you have a good credit score then you pay less in interest by lowering the APR.
+If you have a good credit score then you can pay less in interest by lowering the APR.

-Different to leasing or PCP you can stay with the same car for as short as a month to as long as 36 months.
+Different to leasing or PCP you can stay with the same car for as short as a month, to as long as 24 months.
 This could be extremely useful to you if you want more flexibility about the exact car you drive each year, or each season.
 You could go from a BMW 1 series in the winter months and upgrade to a 3 series once it’s time to show off (just a little) in the sun.
 It’s really up to how you use a car subscription.

 • Road tax